Charleston residents hopeful for city park improvements, more public restrooms

 Steve Bailey, an area resident agrees with the need and raised the concern to city officials who Bailey says were skeptical at the time and questioned the need.

-“Why do we need a bathroom,” Bailey says the councilman asked him.
+“Why do we need a bathroom,” Bailey says the city official asked him.
 “It’s expensive, why do we need a bathroom?
 It was like almost the second he said it, some guy came over and peed on the oak tree as we were sitting there.”

 Bailey says the official agreed a public restroom like the “Portland Loo” would be a good solution but the City’s Director of Parks and Capital Projects says the original “Portland Loo” was installed for it’s easy maintenance and has served the purpose.